3453

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Box's free cash flow came in at $20.6 million in Q2, up 14.5% year on year.
+Box's free cash flow came in at $81.83 million in Q4, up 9.6% year on year.

 Box Free Cash Flow

-Box has generated $258.4 million in free cash flow over the last 12 months, an impressive 25.5% of revenue.
-This high FCF margin stems from its asset-lite business model and strong competitive positioning, giving it the option to return capital to shareholders or reinvest in its business while maintaining a cash cushion.
+Box has generated $269 million in free cash flow over the last 12 months, an eye-popping 25.9% of revenue.
+This robust FCF margin stems from its asset-lite business model, scale advantages, and strong competitive positioning, giving it the option to return capital to shareholders or reinvest in its business while maintaining a healthy cash balance.

 Is Now The Time?

-Box may have had a bad quarter, but investors should also consider its valuation and business qualities when assessing the investment opportunity.
-We cheer for everyone who's making the lives of others easier through technology but in case of Box, we'll be cheering from the sidelines.
-Its revenue growth has been weak, and analysts expect growth rates to deteriorate from there.
+We cheer for everyone who's making the lives of others easier through technology, but in case of Box, we'll be cheering from the sidelines.
+For one, analysts expect growth to deteriorate from here.

-Box's price to sales ratio based on the next 12 months is 4.2x, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
-While we have no doubt one can find things to like about the company, and the price is not completely unreasonable, we think that at the moment there might be better opportunities in the market.
+Box's price-to-sales ratio based on the next 12 months is 3.7x, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
+While we have no doubt one can find things to like about the company, we think there might be better opportunities in the market and at the moment don't see many reasons to get involved.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.